-As there is an unresolved shortage of ECEs, the majority of the child care workforce in Manitoba has no more than 40 hours of orientation training in early learning and care - a significant weakness in a province with a healthy child strategy and a strong interest in ensuring the best possible outcomes for Manitoba's children.

-- 3.1 Manitoba needs to update the competency standards for Early Childhood Educators and child care centre directors while the resources from the CCHRSC are current enough to be used as a resource. - 3.2 Manitoba needs to undertake an assessment of the knowledge, skills, and abilities required of licensed family child care providers, update the competency standards to reflect current skill requirements, and examine the approved 40 hour training courses to ensure the competencies are covered. - 3.3 In 2011, the Child Care Education Program Approval Committee developed a draft submission for the Education and Training for ECE III.
-The submission recognized the pan-Canadian trend toward integration of child care and education, the move toward degree programs as entry level training for ECE, the need to review training requirements for ECE III classification, and for providers of school age care.
-This initiative was a good first step in reviewing and modernizing Manitoba's classifications, however there has been no action on the submission for two years.
-MCCA recommends CCEPAC be provided with paid staff support in order to provide leadership in ECE training for Manitoba, complete work on the submission, and that community consultations be conducted on CCEPAC's recommendations prior to adjusting classifications for ECEs. - 3.4 Make available in Manitoba post-secondary Early Childhood Education programs at the Bachelor's, Master's, and PhD levels. - 3.5 Introduce a continuous professional learning requirement of 24 hours per year for all Early Childhood Educators, Child Care Assistants, Family Child Care Providers, and Child Care Coordinators. - 3.6 Allow licensed facilities to close without loss of income for at least three professional learning days annually. - 3.7 Introduce an annual professional learning support grant in the amount of \$400.00 for each Early Childhood Educator, Child Care Assistant, Family Child Care Provider, and Child Care Coordinator.

-- 3.8 Require 60 hours of introductory training within one year of employment, the cost of which is entirely funded by the Government of Manitoba through the tuition support grant. - 3.9 Establish an enhanced funding model for family child care providers participating in ECE training that ensures an increase in income as milestones are achieved. - 3.10 Child Care Coordinators should have a professional development requirement to upgrade their skills and knowledge to ensure they are informed of the latest research, practices, and trends, can be a resource and effective as a monitor of regulations and quality.
+- 3.4 Make available in Manitoba post-secondary Early Childhood Education programs at the Bachelor's, Master's, and PhD levels. - 3.5 Introduce a continuous professional learning requirement of 24 hours per year for all Early Childhood Educators, Child Care Assistants, Family Child Care Providers, and Child Care Coordinators. - 3.6 Allow licensed facilities to close without loss of income for at least three professional learning days annually. - 3.7 Introduce an annual professional learning support grant in the amount of \$350.00 for each Early Childhood Educator, Child Care Assistant, Family Child Care Provider, and Child Care Coordinator. - 3.8 Require 60 hours of introductory training within one year of employment, the cost of which is entirely funded by the Government of Manitoba through the tuition support grant. - 3.9 Establish an enhanced funding model for family child care providers participating in ECE training that ensures an increase in income as milestones are achieved.